fmxsh/fmxsh/README.md

 I do not know GitHub very well.

+> [!NOTE]
+> My profile image is a play on the hacker stereotype, but actually, all of my computer interaction has been for recreational ends and intellectual stimulation.

+> [!WARNING]
+> But, regardless, I am dead serious in whatever I do, because I am a dead serious person...
+So much so, in fact, that even _Humour_ itself discovered it was a mere joke in my presence.

 **My ontological writings are my own words and thoughts**, as I am very determined in going in certain directions; directions I have explored for many years in different ways; they are ultimately rooted in my own character, cognition, experiences, and observations.

 Philosophical thinking and similar really benefit from formulating things yourself — isn't it even crucial? — because it is when you push your intuition into formulated text of your own that you also know whether you know something or just think you do.